 References to negative vote

-You can find the references to the negative vote on pages xxxxiv and 45 of Robert’s Rules of Order Newly Revised, 11th edition.
+You can find references to the negative vote in Robert’s Rules of Order Newly Revised, 12th edition:

 - Section 4:35